Charles E W Bean, Diaries, AWM38 3DRL 606/17/1 - September - October 1915 - Part 8

 a lucid well rounded article

-now not at all unlike Nevinsons,
+now not at all unlike Nevinsons.

-He is most ca companion who will
+He is a most en companion who will carry

 on a friendly argument - & a